 The amount listed is the maximum you may earn in a campus part-time job under the Work-Study program.
 To use your Work Study award, contact the Job Placement Office in the San Rafael Building for information on available jobs and hiring procedures: (Job Placement).
 Work-study earnings are based on the time sheets submitted by your supervisor and paychecks are issued monthly by the College Payroll Office.
 Contact the Job Placement Office for further information.

-The amount of your Federal student loan is visible on your 'MYGCC', 'View Financial Aid' page.
+The amount of your Federal Direct Student Loan is visible on your 'MYGCC', 'View Financial Aid' page.
 Students borrowing federal student loans are required to attend an Entrance Loan workshop.
 Contact the Financial Aid Office to sign up for a workshop.

 The amount of scholarship money you received for this academic year is listed.
 Scholarship checks are disbursed from the Scholarship Office after they have been received from the funding agency and your eligibility has been verified by the Scholarship or Financial Aid Office.

 If you are or were in the Americorps program and earned educational benefits, the funds you are redeeming for this year are listed as part of your financial aid award.

 Students who were in the California Foster Care system may be eligible for up to $5000 per year in additional grant assistance.